BenRutlandWeb/xtrapress-user/README.md

 $user->delete();
 ```

-The `User` class implements `JsonSerializable` To output the user properties (including meta) as an array when enocded as JSON.
+The `User` class implements `JsonSerializable` to output the user properties (including meta) as an array when encoded as JSON.

 ```php
 <?php